open/close all folders

 - A God Am I: Often, and justified by his powers.

-- Big Bad: After he succeeds Nobunaga.
+- Big Bad: In Dawn of Dreams after he succeeds Nobunaga.

 - Brainwashed and Crazy: Since Nobunaga's death.